The DogPeople Blog

 Dog friendly articles and ideas

-Hamish enjoyed this walk at a sensible pace with a couple of stops during his stay at Orchard House (dog welcoming self catering holiday accommodation - a short drive away).
+Hamish enjoyed this walk at a sensible pace with a couple of stops during his stay at Orchard House (previous customer) a short drive away).
 The views and information boards kept his people interested.

 Walks can start from a car park just off the A470 along a minor road to St Harmon (signed to the reserve) or from the visitor centre.
 We walked from the visitor centre (parking free but donation requested, we made one as we are happy to support this type of project).
 In both cases information boards tell about the wildlife and walk options (Monks Trod, Nature Trail and Wye Valley Walk that forms part of the other routes).
 If parking near the A road be careful to start from the right point that is back out onto the A road, turn left (towards Rhayader) then left onto a footpath as indicated by a finger post … don't get tempted over a stile between the car park and river).